What to Fix and Not Fix Before Selling a House

 Address plumbing issues

 Any plumbing problems need to be considered before selling your house.
 Leaky or clogged pipes can significantly reduce the value of your home because water damage can cause many structural problems, and buyers want to be sure that these are taken care of.
 So make sure you have a plumber check out any water-related issues.
-Plumbers should also inspect your home's water heater and other plumbing fixtures.
+Plumbers should also inspect your home’s water heater and other plumbing fixtures.
 If possible, your water heater should be replaced before listing your home.
-When your plumbing system is taken care of, potential buyers won't have to worry about significant surprises.
+When your plumbing system is taken care of, potential buyers won’t have to worry about significant surprises.
+Aspen Plumbers, a group of pro plumbers in Jackson Michigan recommends checking for any leaks or drips in your faucets and have them fixed.

 Repair your roof